 Research

-My primary research is in epistemology, both traditional and formal.
-I’m currently working on a book defending epistemic permissivism.
+My primary research is in epistemology, and I’m currently working on a book defending epistemic permissivism.
 (Scroll to the bottom of the page for more info and a chapter-by-chapter breakdown.)
 Much of my other work in epistemology is on the relationship between belief and credence.
 I’ve also thought about the bounds of epistemic rationality and whether it’s affected by the moral or the practical.
 I have further interest in whether, and to what extent, we can control our beliefs (and credences).

 I apply this work in epistemology to philosophy of religion, specifically to the epistemic and practical rationality of faith and religious commitment.
 This includes questions about whether faith can be rational but nonetheless go beyond the evidence, and, in general, what might underlie the diachronic rationality of long-term commitments.
 Finally, I’m interested in Pascal’s Wager, and the implications it has for both decision theory and the practical rationality of theistic commitment.